25 Simple Ways To Boost Holiday Sales on Your Website

 The holiday season is a critical time for retailers, with some making a good chunk of their yearly revenue in just a couple of months.

-And while 2020 has been a proverbial “lump of coal” for small business owners, with many having to pivot to curbside pickup or go digital with their services, there’s good reason to believe that we’re on the cusp of a [insert your holiday of choice] miracle.
+And while 2021 has continued to be a proverbial “lump of coal” for small business owners, with many having to pivot to curbside pickup or go digital with their services, there’s good reason to believe that we’re on the cusp of a [insert your holiday of choice] miracle.

 Below, we’ve outlined 25 tried-and-tested tips for boosting your online sales this winter.
 Our advice falls into three main categories: